-Second, replace the values in the cells that represent random or unknown quantities with formulas that sample these quantities from appropriate distributions.
-Appropriate formulas can be found in any reference on random variate generation.
-See (Cheng 1998) for example.
-At this point, all random variates will be resampled each time the spreadsheet is recalculated.
 Third, identify the "output data" for the model.
 Actually, the modeler should know these desired performance measures when the model is created.
-For example, in an inventory model, one might use the mean cost per period as a performance measure, so the output data for the model would be the costs incurred in each period.
+For example, in an inventory model, you might use the mean cost per period as a performance measure, so the output data for the model would be the costs incurred in each period.
 Here, you want to identify those cells that contain the values of these performance measures.
-At this point, you can observe the values of these cells change (i.e., being sampled) each time the spreadsheet is recalculated.
+At this point, you can watch the values of these cells change (i.e., being sampled) each time the spreadsheet is recalculated.
+Since our example is a single-period inventory model and we want to estimate the the mean cost, the output data is just the contents of cell E12, the observed cost for the replication.
+Note that in more elaborate models, there could be several performance measures.

-4.2 Create the Simulation Run
+4.3 Create the simulation run